$pp$-waves as exact solutions to ghost-free infinite derivative gravity: Abstract

 \section{Abstract}

-We construct exact pp-wave solutions of ghost-free infinite derivative gravity.
+We construct exact pp-wave solutions of ghost-free infinite derivative gravity and demonstrate that the sourceless theory does not bring any pp-wave solutions save for that of Einstein's gravity.
 These waves described in the Kerr-Schild form also solve the linearized field equations of the theory.
 We also find an exact gravitational shock wave with non-singular curvature invariants and with a finite limit in the ultraviolet regime of non-locality which is in contrast to the divergent limit in Einstein's theory.